 Priority Pass membership

-The Westpac Airpoints World Mastercard provides annual complimentary membership to Priority Pass, a global network of private and contracted airport lounges, including the Auckland Emperor lounge, along with both the Christchurch and Queenstown Mania lounges.
+The Westpac Airpoints World Mastercard provides annual complimentary membership to Priority Pass, a global network of private and contracted airport lounges, including Strata Club in Auckland, and the Christchurch and Queenstown Mania lounges.

 In total there are over a 1,000 Priority Pass airport lounges located around the world all accessible prior to departing flights with current membership and valid boarding pass.